ASTEROID ASTROLOGY

 When to Check Your Fama

-• You are entering a more public phase of work and want to anticipate the reputation that will form.
+- You are entering a more public phase of work and want language for the reputation questions it raises.

-• You are weighing a career move that will change your visibility and want a map of the terrain.
+- You are weighing a career move that will change visibility and want one symbolic layer for the terrain.

 What Fama Represents

 Reading Fama starts with understanding that reputation is not identity.
-A person with a serious Saturn chart can easily have a playful Fama, meaning their inner life is grave but their public name is remembered for wit.
-A person with a warm and generous nature can carry a Fama signature that reads cold to strangers.
-These mismatches are usually the most revealing parts of a Fama reading, because they name the specific gap between who you are and who the public thinks you are.
+A serious Saturn chart can still have a playful public shorthand; a warm person can still be misunderstood by strangers.
+These mismatches are often the useful part of a Fama reading, because they name the gap between the person and the story around the person.

 Mythology of Fama